Top of the page

 The risk of having severe symptoms and complications is higher for:

 Call your doctor if:

 In most healthy people, the flu will go away in 5 to 7 days, although fatigue can last much longer.
 Although you may feel very sick, home treatment is usually all that is needed.
 If it is flu season, you may just want to treat your symptoms at home.
 Watch closely for symptoms of a bacterial infection, such as nasal drainage that changes from clear to coloured after 5 to 7 days and symptoms that return or get worse.

-Early treatment with antiviral medicines may reduce the severity of influenza and may prevent serious flu-related complications.
-It is best to start these medicines within 48 hours of the start of symptoms.footnote 3 Babies, older adults, and people who have chronic health problems are more likely to have complications from the flu, and they may need to see a doctor for care beyond home treatment.
+Early treatment with an antiviral medicine may reduce the severity of influenza and may prevent serious flu-related complications.
+It is best to start these medicines within 48 hours of the start of symptoms.footnote 2 Babies, older adults, and people who have chronic health problems are more likely to have complications from the flu, and they may need to see a doctor for care beyond home treatment.
 But not all antiviral medicines work against all strains of the flu.
 Talk to your doctor if you think you may need an antiviral medicine.

 Call your doctor if you think your symptoms are caused by something other than the flu.

 Your family doctor, general practitioner, or your child's pediatrician can diagnose and treat flu.

 A doctor who specializes in treating infectious diseases may be needed if the diagnosis is not clear or if severe complications develop.

 Doctors can diagnose influenza (flu) using your symptoms alone if many cases of a similar illness have occurred in the community and if the local health unit has confirmed a flu outbreak.

 Tests to confirm you have the flu and to find out the type of virus may be important if: